Cacowards

 The Cacowards are an annual online awards ceremony which honors the year's most prominent "Doom WADs", video game modifications of the 1993 first-person shooter Doom.
 Such modifications may be single levels, level packs, or "total conversions" featuring gameplay that significantly diverges from traditional Doom.
+Although generally focusing on classic Doom games (Doom, Doom II and Doom 64), modifications for other Doom-engine based games such as Heretic, Hexen and Strife have also been featured.
 Since 2004, the Cacowards have been hosted at doomworld.com, a Doom fansite.

 History

 In 2003, Doomworld celebrated the 10th anniversary of Doom with "10 Years of Doom", a series of articles and reviews written by Mike "Cyb" Watson and Andrew "Linguica" Stine, discussing the history and legacy of the Doom modding community across the prior decade.
 The event was continued in 2004 as the Cacowards, with an emphasis on discussing the year's most notable contributions to the Doom modding community.
 The name of the Cacowards stems from Doom's "Cacodemon" monster, whose likeness is present in the award's design.

 Categories

 The primary category of the Cacowards is the Top Ten, which discusses ten of the most notable Doom WADs of the year.